 In fact, with careful usage on hard, flat ground, you can even combine this setup with a fluid video head to get some pan and tilt motion into your shots.
-As I said, this isn’t going to give you tripod levels of stability, but it is a significant improvement over a regular monopod.
-In fact there some video-centric support brands such as iFootage that only make monopods with feet on the bottom of them.
+As I said, this will not give you tripod levels of stability, but it is a significant improvement over a regular monopod.
+In fact, there are some video-centric support brands such as iFootage that only make monopods with feet on the bottom of them.

 Tabletop Tripod Usage

 Before purchasing this, I would advise that you take a look at the bottom of your monopod.
 If the thread is flush with the bottom, you won’t have an issue.
 If your thread is recessed, it won’t work without some fiddling around and purchasing of adapters.
-In the future, it would be nice if 3 Legged Thing included longer adapters in the box so that the foot will work with a wider variety of monopods.
+In the future, it would be nice if 3 Legged Thing included longer adapters in the box so that the foot will work with a broader variety of monopods.